illuminart and partners

-TRAVELLING LIGHT: we will be roving regional South Australia in a unique odyssey, in a vehicle specially equipped with two high powered projectors…. touring over 3000 kilometres of coastline to share projection art storytelling with South Australians.
+TRAVELLING LIGHT: illuminart has roved regional South Australia in a unique odyssey, in a vehicle specially equipped with high powered projectors… touring over 2000 kilometres to share projection art storytelling with South Australians.

-During the tour we will present a stunning projection show that changes in each location and grows along the way, connecting people and places from Mount Gambier, through Millicent, Victor Harbor, Onkaparinga, the Yorke Peninsula, Iron Triangle and West Coast of SA…
+During the tour we presented a stunning projection show that changed in each location and grew along the way, connecting people and places, Ports and trade routes.

 Illuminart are a team of artists who bring communities together to experience incredible, after dark light shows.
 Our mission is to bring the art of storytelling to light, and to bring people together to share the experience of stories created about your own local place.
 Every production aspires to move people, to create magic, and to craft a digital legacy that live alongside memories of the events.